esnelm1/esnelPortfolio-frontEnd/README.md

 # esnelPortfolio-frontEnd
-This is a repository for front end.
+This is a repository for my portfolio.